-Goals Supported CDS-1 Community Facilities

-Needs Addressed Community Development Priority

-Funding CDBG: \$170,000

-Description CDBG funds to be used to install additional playground equipment at the Somerset Street Playground facility located near 615 Somerset Street and along the Stonycreek River that serves a low- to moderate-income area.

-Target Date 6/30/2023

-Estimate the number and type of families that will benefit from the proposed activities 265 persons

-Location Description 615 Somerset Street, Johnstown, PA 15901

-Planned Activities The national objective is Low/Mod-Income Area Benefit (LMA).
-The Matrix Code is 03F Parks and Recreational Facilities.

-15. Project Name Fire Equipment - Fire Truck

-Target Area Citywide

-Goals Supported CDS-7 Public Safety

-Needs Addressed Community Development Priority

-Funding CDBG: \$216,209

-Description CDBG funds will be used to purchase one (1) Firetruck complete with a specialized ladder per specifications to serve low- and moderate-income neighborhoods to be housed in Fire Station #1.
+Estimate the number and type of families that will benefit from the proposed activities 8 low-income households.
+Location Description Citywide.
+Planned Activities The national objective is Low/Mod Income Housing (LMH).
+The Matrix Code is 14A Rehab; Single Unit Residential.
+14. Project Name Fire Equipment - Fire Truck Fire Equipment - Fire Truck Target Area Citywide Goals Supported CDS-7 Public Safety Needs Addressed Community Development Priority Funding CDBG: \$544,690 Description CDBG funds will be used to purchase one (1) Firetruck complete with a specialized ladder per specifications to serve low- and moderate-income neighborhoods to be housed in Fire Station #1.
 This is a multi-year activity.

-Target Date 6/30/2025

-Estimate the number and type of families that will benefit from the proposed activities 1 Other

-Location Description Citywide
+Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities 1 Other Location Description Citywide